SlimIO/is/README.md

 ## Why

-- Only focus on javascript type checking (without any other fancy feature).
+- Focus on type checking (no fancy feature).
-- Come with a well writed TypeScript definition.
-- Documented and tested (100% Coverage).
 - Focus on NodeJS support.
-- Maintained by the SlimIO team.
+- Come with a TypeScript definition (which works).
 - Is concerned about being stable.

 ## Getting Started